Accounting (BSc (Hons))Back

 The degree is designed to produce high-quality graduates equipped with skills to succeed in a variety of diverse roles while also offering a fast track into a career as a professional accountant.
 The programme maximises the exemptions from professional accounting body exams relative to other UCC undergraduate degrees (see Professional Accountancy Qualification below for more information).

 The majority of graduates go on to qualify as professional accountants and subsequently go on to pursue successful careers in diverse roles in a range of sectors.
 Careers include finance managers, business analysts, advisory, investment managers, risk management, business owners, teaching, as well as professional accountants.
 Recruitment of UCC accounting graduates remains exceptionally high among leading firms nationally and internationally.
-Employment prospects are excellent with 100% of recent (2016 & 2015) graduates in employment (75% average) or further study (25% average).
+Employment prospects are excellent with nearly 100% of recent (2017 & 2016) graduates in employment (70% average) or further study (27% average).
 As a professional accountant, you will have an interesting and well-rewarded career.

 Each year, students complete 12 modules amounting to 60 credits, except for third year where students are on paid work placement for semester 2.